muganga-charles/OOP/README.md

 This is a class found in the package day.<br />This class is all about the study of strings in java with some listed methods.<br />
 ### 2. mathClass
 This is also another class found in the package day.<br />
-This describes the math class and shows how the diffrent methods in this class are used.
+This describes the math class and shows how the diffrent methods in this class are used...